sahuankit010/sahuankit010/README.md

 ### I'm an aspiring Software Developer, a Competitive Coder and a Web Developer!

+- 🔭 I’m currently full time masters CS student at UTD, Texas.
-- 🔭 I’m currently working as a Software Engineer in GE Digital Bangalore.
+- 🔭 Back in 2020-21 I worked as a Software Engineer at GE Digital Bangalore.
 - 🔭 I love to solve data structure and algorithms problems.
 - 🌱 I’m currently learning something new everyday.
 - 👯 I’m looking to collaborate with other developers for Open Source contributions.